We consider music an important part of our worship and our community.

 All Hallows uses a small group of talented musicians and singers to play and sing contemporary worship songs with the congregation.

-St John’s music for October and November 2025
+St John’s music for January and February 2025

 For those interested, below are details of the “incidental” music used during the 8.00 am service.
 This may not be a complete list, and does not include hymns.